CBSE Syllabus for Class 10 Science for 2021-2022

-Sources of energy: Different forms of energy, conventional and non-conventional sources of energy: Fossil fuels, solar energy; biogas; wind, water and tidal energy; Nuclear energy.
+Sources of energy: Different forms of energy, conventional and non-conventional sources of energy: Fossil fuels, solar energy, wind energy, hydro energy, geothermal energy, and bio-energy.
 Renewable versus non-renewable sources of Energy.
 Energy conservation and its importance.

-Management of natural resources: Conservation and judicious use of natural resources.
-Forest and wild life; Coal and Petroleum conservation.
+Management of natural resources: Conservation and judicious use of natural resources, including water, forests, wildlife, coal and petroleum.
 Examples of people’s participation for conservation of natural resources.
 Big dams: advantages and limitations; alternatives, if any.
 Rainwater harvesting and its importance.
 Sustainable development and sustainable use of natural resources.

 Practical should be conducted alongside the concepts taught in theory classes